The Deepest Lake

-Objective: Design a new cover and visual system that better reflects the energy and nature of the music, as well as the themes of cultural fusion.
+Objective: design a new cover and visual system that better reflects the energy of the music and themes of cultural fusion.